DouglasUrner/GDP2/how-to/unity-and-github/index.md

 ## Everybody in the group

+1. Launch GitHub Desktop.
-1. Clone the repository (the clone is your working copy).
+1. Search for and clone your project repository (the clone will be your working copy).
 1. Create a branch for your work.
 1. Commit something useful to the branch and push it.
 Ideas:
    - A list of sprites (or create the Sprites folder and add some placeholders - or even final sprites).